MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-surface-app-with-windows-store-for-business.md

 ##How to install Surface app on your computer with PowerShell
 The following procedure provisions the Surface app onto your computer and makes it available for any user accounts created on the computer afterwards.
-1. Using the procedure described earlier in this article, download the Surface app AppxBundle and license file.
+1. Using the procedure described in the [How to download Surface app from a Windows Store for Business account](#how-to-download-surface-app-from-a-windows-store-for-business-account) section of this article, download the Surface app AppxBundle and license file.
 2. Begin an elevated PowerShell session.
 >**Note:**&nbsp;&nbsp;If you don’t run PowerShell as an Administrator, the session won’t have the required permissions to install the app.
 3. In the elevated PowerShell session, copy and paste the following command: